 A potential taxA potential tax

-There has been a conversation about charging a surtax on pied-a-terre owners.
+There has been a conversation about charging a surtax on Pied à Terre owners.
 The idea was to get more apartments on the market to increase the housing supply.
 An additional tax could help alleviate this shortage, or if people choose to make it their primary residence, boost the city’s coffers from higher income tax collections.

 First proposed a few years ago, but those considering a pied-a-terre no longer need to be concerned as the Pied-à-Terre tax did not pass in the 2019 budget.